x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 ### AutoDiscover and ActiveSync

-During profile creation, the user should be presented a Modern Authentication dialog similar to this:
+During profile creation, the user should be presented a Modern Authentication dialog similar to the one depicted in the following screenshot:

 ![Dialogs users should see during successful setup of hybrid Modern Authentication](../../media/90aa32ce-2053-43c4-a28b-5f122271aa63.png)